Fisdom partners with Bank of Maharashtra to offer wealth management services

-Fisdom partners with Bank of Maharashtra to offer wealth management services2 min read .
-Updated: 16 Feb 2022, 12:15 PM IST
+Fisdom partners with Bank of Maharashtra to offer wealth management services1 min read .
+12:15 PM IST

 - The wealth management services will be made accessible to bank customers through both physical and digital mode